phanorcoll/phanorcoll/README.md

 ---
 #### :vulcan_salute: Let's Connect and Code:

 I'm all about new challenges and collaborations.
 If you're into coding adventures and want someone with a fresh take on projects, hit me up!
-Shoot me a message on [LinkedIn](https://linkedin.com/in/phanorcoll) – let’s make some code magic happen! 🚀
+Shoot me a message on any of my social networks – let’s make some code magic happen! 🚀